IN MY BROTHER'S SHOES

 "In My Brother's Shoes is a gentle, honest, touching film that respectfully honors the sacrifice of our service men and women."

 --Sergeant Major Robert Alvarez, Jr.

 In My Brother's Shoes, Inc., produces empowering original narrative films & documentaries on healing, resilience and human connection.
 It shares them with and raises funds for a wide range of communities mainly through live screenings.
 Those communities include military veterans battling PTSD, cancer support, medical centers, and religious & humanitarian organizations dedicated to charitable services, including assistance for the homeless population, immigrant & refugee support, and the poor.

 Who we are

-It is an Illinois 501 (c)(3) non-profit organization founded by producer Joe Orlandino and writer-director Lucia Mauro in 2014 to create dialogue and a sense of community around their films addressing vital issues of our times, from PTSD to the emotional side of cancer survivorship to organizations assisting those in need.
-Its films and live showings raise funds for those causes and stimulate others to donate.
+An Illinois 501 (c)(3) non-profit organization founded by producer Joe Orlandino and writer-director Lucia Mauro in 2014 to create dialogue and a sense of community around their films addressing vital issues of our times, from PTSD to the emotional side of cancer survivorship to organizations assisting those in need.
+Its films (streaming, DVDs) and live (and virtual since Covid-19) showings raise funds for those causes.